revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - The `java.sql.ResultSet` interface represents the database result set, which is obtained after the execution of SQL query using Statement objects.
 - ResultSet objects maintains a cursor pointing to the current row of data in the result set.
 - Initially, the cursor is located before the first row.
-- Then the cursor is moved to the next row by using the `next()` method.
-The `next()` method can be used to iterate through the result set with the help of a while loop.
+- Then the cursor is moved to the next row by using the `next()` method.The `next()` method can be used to iterate through the result set with the help of a while loop.
 - If there are no further rows, the `next()` method will return false.
 - for example: